 The Gluteal Tendon is formed by the Gluteal Muscles around the buttock.
 The Gluteal Tendon transmits force from the Gluteal Muscles which primarily rotate and extend the hip.

-In some case, what appears to be Gluteal Tendinopathy pain can be a Hamstring Tendinopathy amongst others.
+In some cases, what appears to be Gluteal Tendinopathy pain can be Hamstring Tendinopathy amongst others.
 These are two different pathologies and must be treated differently.

-Gluteal Tendinopathy is a degenerative process (What is Tendinopathy?).
+Gluteal Tendinopathy is a degenerative process.
 It happens gradually over time.
 It is common in field sports and runners and as people get older.
 Typically, symptoms include pain around the outside of the hip, pain moving down the side of the thigh, pain on moving or lying on the affected side

 Avoiding aggravating factors is important to help the tendon to heal.
 Tendinopathies heal best when they are loaded, but it must be the correct type and amount of load.
 Too much and the tendon will become painful, too little and the tendon will not respond.

 A thorough History and Physical Examination by your Chartered Physiotherapist will determine the likelihood of a Gluteal Tendinopathy.
 If the examination shows an obvious Tendinopathy then a series of exercises and advice will be prescribed.
 These exercises will be progressive in nature to help the healing process.
 Shockwave Therapy should be considered in the case of Gluteal Tendinopathy.